EGI-Federation/eosc-data-transfer/README.md

 and science-related services.
 The [EOSC Beyond](https://www.eosc-beyond.eu) project continues this development to deliver the next generation of EOSC.

-This project builds a generic data transfer service that can be used in EOSC to transfer large amounts of data to cloud storage, by just indicating the source and destination.
+This project buil            ds a generic data transfer service that can be used in EOSC to transfer large amounts of data to cloud storage, by just indicating the source and destination.
 The EOSC Data Transfer Service features a [RESTful](https://restfulapi.net) Application Programming Interface (REST API).